Mahestro320/TMF-Compiler/README.md

-# TMF Compiler v1.6
+# TMF Compiler v1.7
-A compiler for pixelated fonts.
+A compiler for pixelated fonts

+> authors: Mahestro_320
+> copyright © Commys corporation

 ## How to use
 > you need java to run this program. https://www.java.com/en/download/.